makentenza/ocp-pinpoint-apm/README.md

         # oadm policy add-scc-to-user anyuid system:serviceaccount:pinpoint-apm:pinpoint

-## The reulting container will automatically start HBASE, Collector and Web UI services.
+The reulting container will automatically start HBASE, Collector and Web UI services.
 The required routes will also created to expose Web UI and a Test Application.
-This one must be manually started once the container is running.
+This Test Application must be manually started once the container is running.

         # oc rsh {Pod}
         # /pinpoint/quickstart/bin/start-testapp.sh &> /pinpoint/logs/testapp.out &